mitranim/tabularius/doc/guideline.md

 - Apply new reusable code to existing code to reduce duplication

 ## Function Design
-- Small, focused functions (3 or fewer arguments)
+- Small, focused functions with few parameters
 - Each function does one thing well
 - Named functions over anonymous inline closures
 - Move functions as close to root scope as possible